FuelLabs/sway/docs/src/testing/testing-with-rust.md

     let (contract_instance, _id) = get_contract_instance().await;
     // Now you have an instance of your contract you can use to test each function

-    // Call `initialize_counter()` method in our deployed contract.
-    // Note that, here, you get type-safety for free! let result = contract_instance
+    let result = contract_instance
         .initialize_counter(42)
         .call()